The secret to key client account planning is not what you think

 To a large extent, key-client programs have not been as successful as they should be for most law firms.
 Partly this is because partners are not always actively engaged in the planning, the plans do not sit front and center of client activity, and the infrastructure supporting delivery is often not fit-for-purpose.
 Integrating this trifecta of people, processes, and technology is essential to achieving a successful outcome.
 But even with all of those elements aligned, the program will only thrive if the result for your client is the primary driver – without client success, there is no law firm success.

-Learn more about using a holistic approach to key-client account planning by exploring Intapp’s OnePlace for Leaders and Partners.
+Learn more about using a holistic approach to key-client account planning by exploring Intapp’s OnePlace Leaders & Professionals.

 Sign up to receive email updates from Intapp